giselew/toctoc_comments/Documentation/UsersManual/CustomizingComments/ChangesToTemplateFiles/Index.rst

 inside the sub-template

 **Recommendation:** You can change the templates for email or the eID-pages – but **please don't touch the templates for ratings and comments** .
-There is always a solution with TypoScript or CSS
+There is always a solution with TypoScript or LESS